 The Winter 2013 issue of C&C Online is now available.
-There are three articles on theory into practice, two articles on the digital classroom, three pieces on professional development, and four book reviews.
+There are five articles on theory into practice, two articles on the virtual classroom, one piece on professional development, and three book reviews.

 Also, Computers and Composition and Computers and Composition Online would like to announce an exciting call for papers.

 CIWIC, DMAC, and technology professional development in rhetoric and composition

 2015 will mark the 30th anniversary of perhaps the most significant, national professional technological development offering in computers and writing: the Digital Media and Composition (DMAC) institute, offered annually at The Ohio State University in Columbus, Ohio from 2006 onward; and its predecessor, the Computers in Writing-Intensive Classrooms (CIWIC) institute offered annually between 1985 and 2005.

 The anniversary of DMAC/CIWIC is one impetus for a paired set of special issues of Computers and Composition and Computers and Composition Online.
 The larger impetus is on best practices in technological professional development.
 Although a limited number of resources have emerged on the topic (see, for instance Cook, 2007; Hauge, 2006; Hewett & Ehmann, 1994; Lancashire, 2009; McGrath, 2010; Palloff & Pratt, 1999; Scott & Mouza, 2007; Warnock, 2009), the continued importance of professional development and rapid changes in digital environments for instruction suggest the need for an updated and extended examination.

 We invite past attendees of DMAC/CIWIC to identify, discuss, and anchor a series of “best practices” in technological professional development, share their experiences, identify funding and support for technological professional development, and more.
 We also invite others who have perhaps not attended the workshop, but who have significant technological professional development expertise, stories, and experiences to share.